mr-dojo/bookmarks-server/README.md

 ## Set up

-1. Clone this repository to your local machine `git clone BOILERPLATE-URL NEW-PROJECTS-NAME`
+1. Clone this repository to your local machine `git clone https://github.com/mr-dojo/bookmarks-server.git`
 2. `cd` into the cloned repository
 4. Install the node dependencies `npm install`